Rt Rev J M Speechly

 Rev M C Mani was ordained Bishop by Most Rev Solomon DuraiSwami at the Kottayam Cathedral on 8th Feb 1981.
 He was the son of Dr M P Chacko and Mariamma of the Modayil family from Mallappally.
 He was ordained Deacon in 1956 by Bishop Jacob and was ordained Presbyter by the then CSI Moderator Michael Holys.

 Had studied at the Madras Christian College, Bankarappetta Bible Seminary, Bangalore UT College, in America, St George College in Jerusalem, etc. Has worked as the President of the Healing Ministry and Mission & Evangelism Departments of the CSI Synod.
-After 12 years of service he retired in Jul 1993 and currently lives at Kanjikuzhi, Kottayam.
+After 12 years of service he retired in Jul 1993 and died on 20th October 2015.
+He was buried at the Kottayam Cathedral.

 Rt Rev Dr Sam Mathew